danieleagle/bind-private-dns-docker/README.md

 ## Webmin Interface

 This image uses Webmin to manage the Bind DNS server settings.
 It can be accessed by going to `https://192.168.1.50:10001` (replace the IP address with the one used by your machine running Docker).
-The default username is `root` and the password is `password`.
-It's highly suggested to change this immediately inside of Webmin after first logging in.
+The default username is `root` and the default password is `password` (unless changed by the **ROOT_PASSWORD** environment variable in docker-compose.yml).

 ## Logs